| |

 CHOO CHOO

-With a small boy in the house, half the time I have a small “train” hurtling around the house shouting CHOO CHOO.
-Only he seems to be spreading things around, rather than picking them up.
+With preschoolers in the house, half the time I have a small “train” hurtling around the house shouting CHOO CHOO.
+Only they seem to be spreading things around, rather than picking them up.
 Note how the sticky fingerprints reflect the camera flash on that photo!
-(PS: He is also obsessed with helping himself to fruit from the fruitbowl, and playing builders.
-Yesterday I found him trying to bash in a small nail in the wall using a piece of fruit, leading to me having to tell him “A plum is not a hammer!”
+(PS: They also enjoy helping themselves to fruit from the fruitbowl, and playing builders.
+Yesterday I found one of them trying to bash in a small nail in the wall using a piece of fruit, leading to me having to explain that “A plum is not a hammer!”
 Yeah.
 So that’s one of the reason’s I’ve not been blogging much)

 Stations and Zones